JianLoong/blog/content/blog/october-2019/tsp.md

     <strong>Please click run to see the results based on different cross over and selection methods.</strong>
     <p></p>
     <button type="button" id="run" class="hvr-sweep-to-right">Run</button>
     <p>It can be observed that the selection method random tends to not give a good result as it would defeat the purpose of the GA algorithm.
-The current mutation rate of the GA is set to 0.2 for this purpose.<p>
+The current mutation rate of the GA is set to 0.2 for this purpose.
+The starting population size is set to 20.<p>
     <p>Due to the nature of GA, each run under the given settings will give a different solution as I have defaulted the number of generations to 500.
 This includes running with the same cross over methodology and selection methodology.</p>
   </div>
   <div>